35. The Principles of Possessing True Faith

 from “Chapter 6” of Utterances of Christ in the Beginning in The Word Appears in the Flesh

 People who have experienced and undergone God’s words appreciate what each of them refers to, how God works in people, and how God’s words are fulfilled and come true.
 These people have come to appreciate the details of such things by practical experience.
-They know how God rules man and guides man; they even know such detailed things as how God disciplines people in a given matter; how, in real life, God provides the daily contents of people’s lives; how He guides people in their experience of every matter; and how He allows people to understand the truth and know Him.
+They know how God rules man and guides man; they even know such detailed things as how God disciplines people in a given matter; how, in real life, God provides people with what they should understand each day; and how He guides people, in all things, to experience His words and attain an understanding of the truth and knowledge of God.
 They can speak of these detailed processes.
 They have no lofty doctrine or pretty words, but everything they say is real, and accords with the truth.
-That is, the words they speak are learned from experience, from reality, and from their lives; they are not based on empty imaginings.
-Therefore, everything they say is practical and has a basis.
+That is, those words they speak are learned from experience, experienced from reality and from their lives, and everything they say is real, practical, and has a basis; it is not based on empty imaginings.
 When you ask these people precisely where or who God is, although they might not be able to give you a particularly detailed description, they will use the language of experience to tell you why God is the truth and why God is the way.
 They will use facts and their own, personal experiences to tell you what the essence of God is and where He is, and they will use their practical experience to testify to the deeds of God; to testify to the fact that God is the truth, the way, and the life; and to testify to how God rules the fate of man, and how He guides people in their daily lives, leading them to safe passage through difficulties in every matter.
 Is this not quite authentic?
 Do such people not have faith in God?
 What foundation is their faith built on?
 They have seen with their eyes, heard with their ears, encountered with their persons, and experienced with their bodies what it is to be stirred by God, and His guidance, and even His reproach and discipline.
 So, too, have they experienced the sovereignty and orchestration of God.
 They have experienced how God uses His words to encourage, exhort, comfort, and guide people when they are weak.
 They have experienced how God disciplines people and how He judges and chastises them when they are rebellious against Him, and which of His words they have heard, and which they have experienced.
 They have also experienced how, when an issue befalls a person, and they are bewildered and at a loss, not knowing what to do, they come before God to pray and search, and what sort of enlightenment He gives them, and what sort of guidance and support, to lead them to an understanding of the principles of practice in such a matter.
 Are these not the most precious of all things gained by people in experiencing God’s work?
 With these things, you will have true faith in God, and, with true faith, you will truly believe in Him.

 Excerpted from “How to Solve the Problem of Being Careless and Perfunctory When Performing Your Duty” in Records of Christ’s Talks